mattmason/cpp-stateless/README.md

 ```

 See the [bug tracker example](examples/bug_tracker/bug.cpp) for a more comprehensive use of the configuration API including
-parameterized triggers and entry and exit actions.
+parameterized triggers, sub-states and entry and exit actions.

 License
 -------